Priyanka05f0/auth-vault/README.md

 2. An off-chain authorization is generated with tightly scoped parameters
 3. The authorization is submitted as part of a withdrawal request
 4. AuthorizationManager validates and consumes the authorization
-5. SecureVault updates internal state and releases funds to the recipient
+5. SecureVault updates internal state and releases funds
 6. Reuse of the same authorization fails deterministically

 ## Assumptions